Simple Concurrent Labeling Algorithms for Connected Components: Abstract

 \section{Abstract}

-We present new concurrent labeling algorithms for finding connected components, and we study their theoretical efficiency.
-Even though many such algorithms have been proposed and many experiments with them have been done, our algorithms are simpler.
-We obtain an $O(\lg n)$ step bound for one of them using a novel multi-round analysis.
-We conjecture that our other algorithms also take $O(\lg n)$ steps but our best result in this direction is an $O(\lg^2 n)$ bound for one of them.
-We also point out some gaps in previous analyses of similar algorithms.
+We study a class of simple algorithms for concurrently computing the connected components of an $n$-vertex, $m$-edge graph.
+Our algorithms are easy to implement in either the COMBINING CRCW PRAM or the MPC computing model.
+For two related algorithms in this class, we obtain $\Theta(\lg n)$ step and $\Theta(m \lg n)$ work bounds.\footnote{We denote by $\lg$ the base-two logarithm.} For two others, we obtain $O(\lg^2 n)$ step and $O(m \lg^2 n)$ work bounds, which are tight for one of them.
+All our algorithms are simpler than related algorithms in the literature.
+We also point out some gaps and errors in the analysis of previous algorithms.
 Our results show that even a basic problem like connected components still has secrets to reveal.